Humber River Watershed Plan

 STAY INFORMED – SUBSCRIBE FOR UPDATES

-Where is the Humber River Watershed?
+About the Humber River Watershed

-The Humber River watershed is approximately 90,257 hectares in size and is the largest watershed in TRCA’s jurisdiction.
-It is the only Canadian Heritage River in the Greater Toronto Area.
+The Humber River watershed is approximately 90,258 hectares in size and is the largest watershed in TRCA’s jurisdiction.

 Select the image below to view the full-sized map.